-Brain Arts Organization began as Boston Hassle, a project formed in 2009 when co-founders Sam Potrykus and Dan Shea joined forces and began leveraging their combined 10+ years of booking around Greater Boston.
+Brain Arts Organization began as Boston Compass, a free monthly zine distributed all over Boston advertising DIY happenings, founded by Samuel Potrykus in 2010.
+Later that year, co-founders Sam Potrykus and Dan Shea joined forces and began leveraging their combined 10+ years of booking around Greater Boston to form BostonHassle.com and then Boston Hassle Shows in 2011.
 The foundation of the organization at that time was the founders’ shared passion for all-ages programming and artists whose work defied categorization.
-After developing a significant following and volunteer base, Boston Hassle obtained 501(c)(3) status and rebranded as Brain Arts Organization, Inc. (BAO) in 2013.
-A year later the group started the Brain Arts Market (then known as the Black Market Flea), a bi-monthly market with a focus on independent non-commercial artisans has made BAM one of the most highly-attended markets in the area, often drawing over 1,000 visitors per event.
+After developing a significant following and volunteer base, Boston Hassle obtained 501(c)(3) status and formed Brain Arts Organization, Inc. (BAO) in 2013.
+A year later the group started the Brain Arts Market (then known as the Black Market Flea), a bi-monthly market with a focus on independent non-commercial artisans.
+BAM quickly became one of the most highly-attended markets in the area, often drawing over 1,000 visitors per event.

 Between 2014 and 2017 the group continued to commit countless volunteer hours to highlighting music and art shows as well as organizing festivals and branching out into arts advocacy.
-The addition of Molly Dower (accountant) and Emma Leavitt (Creative Director) propelled the group to a new level of professionalism and sustainability.
-While in the pursuit of their own physical space, Potrykus recalled a space he had been to before, then called the Howard Art Project (HAP) down in Dorchester, where some friends had started a studio and gallery space.
-After reaching out to book Mourning A BlkStar (Cleveland) for a Hassle show, he discovered that his friends who ran the HAP (and also recently renamed it Dorchester Art Project) were looking for someone to take over the lease.
+The addition of Molly Dower (Accountant) and Emma Leavitt (Creative Director) propelled the group to a new level of professionalism and sustainability.
+While in the pursuit of their own physical space, Potrykus recalled a space he had been to before, then called the Howard Art Project (HAP) in Fields Corner, Dorchester, where some friends had started a studio and gallery space.
+After reaching out to HAP to book Mourning A BlkStar (Cleveland) for a Hassle show, he discovered that his friends who ran the HAP (and also recently renamed it Dorchester Art Project) were looking for someone to take over the lease.
 With the help of Anya Smolnikova, Potrykus, Dower and their fellow volunteers officially took over operations at DAP in winter of 2017.

 The journey continues into the new decade with several significant changes to the nonprofit.
-For one, in the fall of 2019 BAO dropped the Boston Hassle blog as a project and have re-focused their show booking and blogging efforts on the mission that guides them.
-BAO volunteers continue to produce a music and culture blog (brain-arts.org) and book all-ages concerts all over Greater Boston (including the first Damo Suzuki appearance in Boston in over 10 years).
-In February 2020 Brain Arts Organization welcomed Marc Drinkwater and Dorchester native Jelani Haynes to the board as well as new accountant Dorchester native Ava Fields to the BAO staff.
-However BAO’s strategic plan was upended due to the global coronavirus pandemic and the team was forced to change gears into survival mode.
+In the fall of 2019, BAO dropped the Boston Hassle as a project and re-focused their show booking and blogging efforts on the mission that guides them.
+BAO staff and volunteers continue to produce an independent culture blog and print publication under the Boston Compass Newspaper name, (bcnblog.com) and book all-ages concerts all over Greater Boston (including the first Damo Suzuki appearance in Boston in over 10 years).
+2020 was the first year that BAO was able to start paying out salaries, and we intend to continue growing those salaries to eventually be large enough to fully accommodate the needs of DAP, BCN and all other programming.